MSU Human Resources >> Benefits >> Cobra >> COBRA FAQs

 This notice contains important information about your right to COBRA continuation coverage of your HEALTH or DENTAL benefits in the MSU’s group health plan (the Plan), which is a temporary extension of coverage under the Plan.
 This notice generally explains COBRA continuation coverage, when it may become available to you and your family, and what you must do to protect the right to receive it.

-A federal law created the right to COBRA continuation coverage, the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
+A federal law created the right to COBRA continuation coverage.
 COBRA continuation coverage can become available when you would otherwise lose your group health coverage.
-It can also become available to other members of your family who are covered under the Plan when they would otherwise lose their group health coverage.
-For additional information about your rights and obligations under the Plan and under federal law, you should review your Health Benefit Brochures or contact MSU Human Resources.
+It can also become available to other members of your family, who are covered under the Plan, when they would otherwise lose their group health coverage.
+For additional information about your rights and obligations under the Plan and under federal law, you should review your Health Benefits Brochure or contact:

 COBRA continuation coverage is a continuation of Plan coverage when coverage would otherwise end because of a life event known as a “qualifying event.”
 Specific qualifying events are listed later in this notice.
 After a qualifying event, COBRA continuation coverage must be offered to each person who is a “qualified beneficiary.”
 You, your spouse, and your dependent children could become qualified beneficiaries if coverage under the Plan is lost because of the qualifying event.
 Under the Plan, qualified beneficiaries who elect COBRA continuation coverage must pay for COBRA continuation coverage.

-If you are an employee, you will become a qualified beneficiary if you lose your coverage under the Plan if either one of the following qualifying events happens:
+If you are an employee, you will become a qualified beneficiary if you lose your coverage under the Plan if either one of the following qualifying events happen:

 • Your hours of employment are reduced and you lose coverage under the Plan; or